Verviers: 15th century to the present

 The first mention of a textile industry in this area dates from the 15th century.
 One century later, the cloth industry took the place of the older metallurgical works, thanks in part to the Eighty Years War raging in the neighbouring Netherlands.
 The size of the town, however, remained relatively modest.
 It was only in 1651 that the expansion of the fulleries led to Verviers being recognized as one of the prince-bishopric's bonnes villes (main cities).

 The end of the 18th century was troubled by the French Revolution.
 The annexation of Liège to France in 1795 caused a steep economic decline and unprecedented poverty.
 The city's fortunes rose again after the Battle of Waterloo (1815).
 Verviers was at the eastern end of the sillon industriel, the industrial backbone of Wallonia.
-Industrialist William Cockerill used British know-how to start a new era in Verviers' textile industry.
-Roads were paved, gas lighting was installed, and the city doubled in size thanks to the Industrial Revolution.
+Although the Napoleonic wars brought economic uncertainty, the textile industry continued to grow throughout this period.
+Industrialist William Cockerill brought his knowledge of the machines already in British industry and introduced mechanization to the factories of Iwan Simonis starting a new era in the Verviers textile industry.
+Thereafter, roads were paved, gas lighting was installed, and the city doubled in size thanks to the Industrial Revolution.
 After World War I, Verviers could share with Bradford the title of "Wool Capital of the World".

+2021 floods

+On the night of 14-15 July, the Vesdre burst its banks and caused massive water damage.
+There was an exceptionally heavy rainfall that night and the dam of the reservoir at Eupen was opened.
+The human and material damage was incalculable.
+People spoke of greater damage than during World War II.